 This course exposes students to the most commonly faced legal issues that one encounters in setting up and operating a business organization.
-Topics ranging from agency, partnership, corporations, governance, and mergers and acquisitions will be covered during this term.
-We will be analyzing appellate court cases to understand the legal reasoning that judges use in resolving disputes arising in the world of business.
-We will also be exploring the question of whether the economics concept of efficiency is the primary tool that judges and legislatures use in creating and defending law, and resolving disputes relating to business and organizations.
+Topics ranging from agency, partnership, corporations, governance, and mergers and acquisitions will

 FACULTY LISTING

 Inspired educators and practitioners in the business and professional communities comprise AUD's international faculty.
 Faculty members, in addition to having appropriate academic credentials and contributing to knowledge in their disciplines, often are or have been actively involved professionals.
 Students and faculty share a close and special bond which comes from dedication and commitment to a discipline and its associated professions.